ddev/ddev/docs/users/providers/pantheon.md

 ddev provides an integration with the [Pantheon Website Management Platform](https://pantheon.io/), which allows for Pantheon users to quickly and easily download and provision a site from Pantheon in a local ddev-managed environment.

+ddev's Pantheon integration pulls an existing backup from an existing Pantheon site/environment into your local system so you can develop locally.
+Of course that means you must already have a Pantheon site with a backup in order to use it.

 ## Quick Start

 If you have ddev installed, and have an active Pantheon account with an active WordPress, Drupal 7, or Drupal 8 site, you can follow this quick start guide to spin up a pantheon site locally.